oconnor663/blake2_simd/README.md

 An implementation of the BLAKE2b hash with:

 - 100% stable Rust.
-- An AVX2 implementation ported from [Samuel Neves' implementation].
-This implementation is faster than any hash function provided by OpenSSL.
+- A SIMD implementation based on Samuel Neves' [`blake2-avx2`].
+This implementation is very fast.
 See the Performance section below.
 - A portable, safe implementation for other platforms.
 - Dynamic CPU feature detection.
-Binaries for x86 include the AVX2 implementation by default and call it if the processor supports it at runtime.
+Binaries for x86 include SIMD implementations by default and use the fastest implementation the processor supports.
 - All the features from the [the BLAKE2 spec], like adjustable length, keying, and associated data for tree hashing.
 - A clone of the Coreutils `b2sum` command line utility, provided as a sub-crate. `b2sum` includes command line flags for all the BLAKE2 associated data features.
 - `no_std` support.
 The `std` Cargo feature is on by default, for CPU feature detection and for implementing `std::io::Write`.
-- An implementation of the parallel [BLAKE2bp] variant.
-This implementation is single-threaded, but it's twice as fast as BLAKE2b, because it uses AVX2 more efficiently.
+- The SIMD-friendly [BLAKE2bp] variant.
+This implementation is single-threaded, but it's faster than BLAKE2b, because it uses AVX2 more efficiently.
 It's available on the command line as `b2sum --blake2bp`.
-- Support for computing multiple BLAKE2b hashes in parallel, matching the throughput of BLAKE2bp.
-See [`update4`] and [`finalize4`].
+- Support for computing multiple BLAKE2b hashes in parallel.
+See [`many::hash_many`] and [`many::update_many`].
+These interfaces match the efficiency of BLAKE2bp but produce BLAKE2b hashes.
+They're a building block for the [Bao project].

 ## Example